Tasks and Goals

 Jobs at IZA

 IZA regularly offers posts as Research Associates for experienced PhDs in the field of labor economics.
 Look out for job opportunities or send your CV.
 Applications for a job as a student helper are welcome as well.
-Current openings for economists:
+Current openings:

-IZA is looking for a student assistant (10 hours per week) to work on our online publications.
+IZA is looking for a student assistant (8 - 15 hours per week) to work in web engineering.

-IZA is looking for a student assistant (10-15 hours per week) to work in the fields of layout and design.
+IZA is looking for a student assistant (8 hours per week) to work in our Data and Technology unit.